-Nutra Nuggets Dog Food receives the Advisor’s mid-tier rating of 3 stars.
+Nutra Nuggets Dog Food receives the Advisor’s top rating of 5 stars.

-Nutra Nuggets Performance Formula was selected to represent the others in the line for this review.
+Nutra Nuggets Performance Formula was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Nutra Nuggets Performance Formula

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Chicken by-product meal, whole grain ground corn, wheat flour, chicken fat (preserved with mixed tocopherols), dried beet pulp, egg product, flaxseed, natural chicken flavor, fish meal, salmon oil (a source of DHA), potassium chloride, salt, choline chloride, dried Lactobacillus plantarum fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Bifidobacterium animalis fermentation product, vitamin E supplement, iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, manganese sulfate, copper sulfate, potassium iodide, thiamine mononitrate, manganese proteinate, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, sodium selenite, pyridoxine hydrochloride, vitamin B12 supplement, riboflavin, vitamin D3 supplement, folic acid